viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 atoms per surface unit cell.

-From experiments, we have a set of 79 beams in our energy range (20 to 500 eV), stored in the file :ref:`EXPBEAMS.csv<expbeams>`.
-These beams correspond to a total energy range of around 17500 eV, of which only around 1800 eV  are from integer beams. :numref:`Cu(111)-Te_LEED_pattern` shows a snapshot of the experimental LEED pattern.
+From experiments, we have a set of 79 beams in our energy range (20 to 500 eV), stored in the :ref:`EXPBEAMS.csv<expbeams>` file.
+These beams correspond to a total energy range of around 17500 eV, of which only around 1800 eV  are from integer-order beams.
+:numref:`Cu(111)-Te_LEED_pattern` shows a snapshot of the experimental LEED pattern.

-For our example analysis we start from a qualitatively correct structure model (:ref:`POSCAR file<poscar>`) with correct layer stacking :cite:p:`kisslingerSubmonolayerCopperTelluride2021`.
+For our example analysis, we start from a qualitatively correct structure model (:ref:`POSCAR file<poscar>`) with correct layer stacking :cite:p:`kisslingerSubmonolayerCopperTelluride2021`.
-However, the initial atom positions in the POSCAR are taken from bulk Cu, so we need to expect significant relaxation during the structure-optimization.
+However, the initial atom positions in the POSCAR are taken from bulk Cu, so we should expect significant relaxation during structure optimization.
-Below, you see a rendering of the initial structure (produced using :term:`VESTA` :cite:p:`mommaVESTAThreedimensionalVisualization2011`).
+:numref:`Cu-Te_structure_fig` shows a rendering of the initial structure (produced using
+:term:`VESTA` :cite:p:`mommaVESTAThreedimensionalVisualization2011`).

 .. only:: html